 General description of the financial reporting process

-CapMan’s business model is based on having a local presence in the Finland, Sweden, Norway and Russia, and operating the organisation across national borders.
-CapMan’s subsidiaries in six countries report their results on a monthly basis to the parent company.
+CapMan’s business model is based on having a local presence in the Finland, Sweden and Russia, and operating the organisation across national borders.
+CapMan’s subsidiaries in seven countries report their results on a monthly basis to the parent company.
 The accounting function is outsourced except for Finland and Sweden.